The Hausdorff dimension of the CLE gasket: Proofs

-The \emph{$\gam$-energy\/} of a Borel measure $\mu$ on a metric space $(E,d)$ is
+The \emph{$\gamma$-energy} of a Borel measure $\mu$ on a metric space $(E,d)$ is

-If there exists a positive Borel measure on $E$ with finite $\gam$-energy, then $E$ has Hausdorff dimension bounded below by $\gam$ (see e.g.\ \cite[Thm.~4.27]{\MPBrownian}).
+If there exists a positive Borel measure on $E$ with finite $\gamma $-energy, then $E$ has Hausdorff dimension bounded below by $\gamma$ (see, e.g., \cite{MR2604525}, Theorem~4.27).

-\bpf[Proof of Thm.~\ref{t:hd}] Following the proof of \cite[Lem.~3.4]{\HMP}, we first show that for any fixed $\vep>0$, there exists with positive probability a non-zero Borel measure supported on the $\cle_\kappa$ gasket with finite $[2-\al(1+2\vep)]$-energy, where $\alpha$ is given by \eqref{alpha}.
+\begin{pf*}{Proof of Theorem~\ref{thd}} Following the proof of \cite{MR2642894}, Lemma~3.4, we first show that for any fixed $\varepsilon>0$, there exists with positive probability a nonzero Borel measure supported on the $\mathrm{CLE}_\kappa$ gasket with finite $[2-\alpha(1+2\varepsilon)]$-energy, where $\alpha$ is given by (\ref{alpha}).